 If you become pregnant despite having uterine fibroids, their presence increases your risk of miscarriage.
 Fibroids can also inhibit fetal growth and cause preterm labor and postpartum hemorrhage.

 Dr. Miller determines whether your fibroids should be removed based on their size and location.

 Fibroids in the uterine cavity may cause excessive or abnormal bleeding, prevent pregnancy, or cause a miscarriage.
 Dr. Miller removes these fibroids using a hysteroscope, which is a narrow instrument containing a camera and lighting.
 The scope is inserted through your cervix and into the uterine cavity, where a surgical tool attached to the hysteroscope shaves away the fibroids.

 These fibroids may or may not need to be removed, depending on their location, size, and the severity of your symptoms.
 Dr. Miller, who is a board-certified obstetrician and gynecologist, talks with you about the pros and cons of removing them.

 A fibroid that distorts the uterine cavity may prevent pregnancy or cause a miscarriage because they tend to grow larger when you’re pregnant, competing for space with the growing fetus.
 Dr. Miller recommends treatment options based on whether you want to become pregnant in the future.

-If you suffer from pelvic pain or abnormal bleeding, you can get help at North Hudson IVF — call the office or use online booking to schedule an appointment.
+If you suffer from pelvic pain or abnormal bleeding, you can get help at North Hudson IVF — call the office or use online booking to schedule an appointment today.